deskin/snoopy/README.md

 Mean anomaly $M = 19.215145973 +/- 0.00050 deg$

 Note: we do not use the uncertainty estimates in any calculations here but they are listed for reference.

+The orbital period of 2018 AV2 is approximately 381.43 days.
+The synodic period between 2018 AV2 and Earth is approximately 8660.63 days or 23.711 years.

 ## 2041 Close Approach
 Using the Keplerian orbits for Earth and 2018 AV2 in [pykep [2]](#2-pykep) we find the closest approach: